PiyumiUoR/AIVT/README.md

 Welcome to AIVT, the AI Vulnerability Taxonomy Database.
 We are dedicated to identifying, analyzing, and mitigating vulnerabilities in AI systems to ensure their safety, security, and reliability.
 Our mission is to provide a comprehensive and accessible platform for reporting and sharing information about AI vulnerabilities, fostering a collaborative community among AI developers, researchers, and users.

-## Prerequisites

-Before deploying the AIVT system, ensure that your environment meets the following prerequisites:

-* Ubuntu 20.04 or later
-* Node.js and npm
-* PostgreSQL
-* Nginx
-* PM2

 ## Deploying the system in local machine

 ### Prerequisites